 KNOW YOUR MATERIAL

-You hear it all the time, “practice makes perfect.”
-Practice what you’re going to say!
-If you’re working from a script, don’t get hung up on memorizing every word.
+When working from a script, don’t get hung up on memorizing every word.
 The message is more important than reciting your script verbatim.
-Jotting down a few bullets to use as talking points will not only help you to stay on message, but also make you appear more natural to the audience.
+Consider jotting down a few bullets to use as talking points.
+This will make you appear more natural to the audience and keep you on message.

 IT MAY SOUND CLICHE, BUT ACT NATURAL